Kwakers/phonegap-libpd/README.md

 - cordova plugin remove "com.kwakers.phonegap.phonegap-libpd"

-This version of plugin is a fork of https://github.com/alesaccoia/phonegap-libpd, i add more methods to complete the libpd library.
+This version of plugin is a fork of https://github.com/alesaccoia/phonegap-libpd, i just add more methods.

 INSTALLATION